-Today Ranfurly is known as the rural art-deco town, with a popular annual art-deco festival which draws people from far and wide
+Today Ranfurly is known as New Zealand's rural art-deco town, with a popular annual art-deco festival which draws people from far and wide

 Located on the Central Otago Rail Trail on Ranfurly’s Main Street directly across from the Visitor Center, this Historic Hotel Built in 1934 the ‘Art Deco Era’ offers affordable Accommodation & Restaurant/Café meals surrounded by warm inviting hospitality.Rates: